flythereddflagg/flythereddflagg.github.io/python_book/docs/03-CLI.md

 - **Linux**
   - Press `ctrl+t` or `ctrl+alt+t`  from your desktop.
 (A bash window should appear with some text in it and a prompt that looks like: `"YOUR USERNAME"@"YOUR COMPUTER'S NAME" ~ $` or `-bash-4.2$` )

-Regardless of what kind of prompt appears on your command line interface, ignore everything on the line before the `$` or the `>` that is, the prompt symbol.
+**Note about your command line prompt:** Regardless of what kind of prompt appears on your command line interface, ignore everything on the line before the `$` or the `>`, that is, the prompt symbol.
 That part before the prompt symbol is usually irrelevant to understanding what is happening anyway.
 In this lesson and the rest of the book, I have omitted anything before the prompt symbol and you may interpret the `$` or the `>` as being equivalent.
 Therefore, when you see something like `$ clear` written in the book, you should read that as, "Type the text `clear` into the command line prompt and press enter."
+Just remember, **the `$` is NOT part of what you enter.**

 Once you have successfully opened your command line interface, you may begin the rest of the lesson.
 The object of this lesson is to practice and become familiar with each of the commands listed below.
 A summary table at the end of the lesson lists all the commands and what they do.